kuttahaitu/web-pdf-converter/README.md

 # web-pdf-converter
-Covert Any web page into pdf and save them in your storage.
+Convert Any web page into pdf and save them in your storage.